-When picking students up for appointments, arriving late, or leaving early, parents should park in the front oval lot.
+When picking students up for appointments, arriving late, or leaving early, park in the front oval lot.
 Before and after school, students should be dropped off and picked up in the north parking lot or front oval.

 Fire or Evacuation Drill - When the fire alarm goes off, everyone must leave the building in a quick and orderly manner.
-Students should learn which exit to use during each period of the school day.
-The off-site evacuation location is Hope Lutheran Church.

-Bus Students - Students should stand well away from the curb until the bus is completely stopped.
+Learn which exit to use during each period of the school day.
+The off-site evacuation location is Morning Star School.
+Bus Students - Stand well away from the curb until the bus is completely stopped.
 The school bus is an extension of the classroom: school rules apply while riding the buses.